Vancouver Travel Tips | The Best Travel Tips For Vancouver, Canada

 - By Airport – if you are flying into Vancouver International Airport, you will go through immigration and then pick up your luggage after you have cleared customs and immigration.
 At the airport, there is a currency exchange, ATM machines, stores, as well as a 7-11 on the bottom floor of the airport

 - Other modes of transportation – if you come via Amtrak, Rocky Mountaineer (usually May through October) via Washington State or by Quick Shuttle or Greyhound buses and come through the border by Washington State (I have not taken the train before but the bus), all passengers disembark the bus and go through immigration at the border crossing.

 - I’ve not arrived via cruise ship so I am not sure what happens but I’m assuming there is some sort of immigration process when coming into the port of Vancouver (apologies for the lack of information).

 The Spirit of Haida Gwaii by Bill Reid at Vancouver International Airport

 Vancouver Travel Tips: Getting Into City

 - If you are renting a car and you are looking to save money, I would rent away from the airport.
-I rented a car at the train station and the price difference was over $50 a day during Christmas.
+One visit I rented a car at the train station in downtown Vancouver and the price difference was over $50 a day during Christmas.